swedenconnect/technical-framework/04 - Attribute Specification for the Swedish eID Framework.md

 Assertions (with attribute statements) issued from a member state eIDAS node contain a set of attributes identifying the authenticated subject.
-Attributes obtained from other conformant eIDAS nodes will provide an eIDAS unique identifier but it can not be ruled out that the Swedish eIDAS node may be adopted to accept authentication from non eIDAS compliant nodes, such as when accepting authentication from countries outside of EU such as the USA.
+Attributes obtained from other conformant eIDAS nodes will provide an eIDAS unique identifier, but it can not be ruled out that the Swedish eIDAS node may be adopted to accept authentication from non eIDAS compliant nodes, such as when accepting authentication from countries outside of EU such as the USA.